saddington/yen-handbook/1-employment.md

 ## Working Remotely

 Currently we do not have a physical home office!
 This means that we fully trust you to do a kickass job, regardless of where you are physically. :fire: :bomb: :thumbsup:

+We wrote a [longer blog post](https://blog.yen.io/distributed-first/) about being a `Distributed-First` type of company.